RackS103/KRAS-Benzimidazole-Design/Batch-HTVS-main/README.md

-# Batch High Throughput Virtual Screening Script, by Rac Mukkamala
+# Batch High Throughput Virtual Screening Script

 ## Description
 A Bash script to submit batch jobs to ORCA, OpenBabel, MGLTools, and Autodock Vina.
 Automatically checks for syntax errors in ORCA input files, and can also identify ORCA runtime crashes.
 Provides a list of failed ORCA jobs at the end for easy troubleshooting.
-Organizes log files into individual directories, and creates an easy to read results summary text file.
-Created by Rac Mukkamala
+Organizes log files into individual directories, and creates an easy to read results summary text file. **Created by Rac Mukkamala** to facilitate the rapid processing of benzimidazole analogs for the paper: Development and Structure-Activity Relationship (SAR) of Novel Benzimidazole KRAS Inhibitors (2021).

 ## Prerequisite Installations
 In order for the script to work, the following softwares must be installed: